 ‘Leave No Stone Unturned’ by Europe

-– ‘Leave no stone unturned’ meaning to search every possible place for something or someone.
+– ‘Leave no stone unturned’ meaning to search in every possible way for evidence or the truth.

 ‘Taking Care of Business’ by Bachman-Turner Overdrive